Tim Michels goes after Rebecca Kleefisch in ad for Wisconsin governor's race

 The attack ad comes amid a blitz toward the election, with Pence campaigning Wednesday for Kleefisch, calling her a “proven conservative.”
 Kleefisch served as lieutenant governor under then-Gov. Scott Walker and has amassed endorsements from Walker, legislative leaders, dozens of Republican lawmakers and others.

-Michels is running as the outsider candidate, touting his Trump endorsement.
-Trump has scheduled a Friday rally in Waukesha County, just three miles from where Pence appeared for Kleefisch, as part of a final push.
+Michels is running as the outsider candidate, and Trump has scheduled a Friday rally in Waukesha County, just 3 miles from where Pence appeared for Kleefisch, as part of a final push.

-Michels, in his ad, notes that Kleefisch did not back Trump in 2016.
-She, along with Walker, supported Texas Sen. Ted Cruz who won Wisconsin's primary that year.
+Michels notes in his ad that Kleefisch did not back Trump in 2016.
+She, along with Walker, supported Cruz who won Wisconsin’s primary that year.
 Cruz has endorsed Kleefisch this year.
 After Trump became the nominee, Kleefisch supported him in 2016 and 2020.

 Michels’ position on Trump also shifted this week.
 On Monday, at the town hall, he refused to commit to backing Trump if he ran for president in 2024.
 But less than 24 hours later, Michels reversed himself.